 AI marketing allows enterprises to cut expenses by automating and unveiling relevant details that would typically take months or even years to compile.
 Gartner's research has already forecasted that AIs will replace around a third of data analysts.
 Additionally, their marketing analytics team that almost half (40 %) of data science tasks will be run by AIs.
 Marketing Automation software allows information technology to collaborate with the built-in computer controls of modern systems.
 The goal is not to make human skills obsolete, but to free up much-needed time for humans to function as ingenious and inventive team players in the business.
 Efficiency will always equate to profitability, regardless of a company's size or structure.

 Reports that show which items are moving quickly and are the most popular boost sales.
 Marketing Automation data analytics can also confirm the impact of commercial campaigns on mark-ups and reveal the cost-effectiveness of a change in packaging or shipping method.
 From lead generation and nurturing to email communication and social media management, automated processes reduce the likelihood of errors.
-AIs can now recognize patterns in data and learn from them.
+Similarly, AI-powered tools such as BGRemover by StockPhotos automatically identify the edges of the subject with extreme precision.
+This not only minimizes the need for human manipulation but also offers a very clean output.
+Plus, these tools are often available for a free or nominal price, allowing marketers to save costs on professional hires.
+AIs can now recognize patterns in data and learn from them like with call intelligence.
 Bots can revisit findings and ensure accuracy.

 The Challenges When Using AI in Marketing